What Is Considered “Reasonable in the Circumstances” for Proof of Personal Emergency Leave in Ontario?

 In 2018, Bill 148 had eliminated employers’ ability to ask for medical notes to prove sick leave.
 This was reversed in 2019 with Bill 47.

-Employers cannot ask for medical notes to support an employee’s request for emergency leave due to COVID-19.
+Employers cannot ask for medical notes to support an employee’s request for emergency leave due to COVID-19 even beyond the special COVID-19 period.
 Employees must still request the time off, so you may be informed that they have tested positive or are under investigation.
-Requesting medical proof at this time will place additional burdens on the healthcare system.
+Requesting medical proof at this time will place additional burdens on the healthcare system that continues to be challenged.
 It could also discourage sick employees who cannot receive a test from staying home and preventing the spread.

 Employers may also wish to use discretion when requesting proof for bereavement leave.
 The Government of Ontario recommends asking not only for “reasonable in circumstances” proof, but also asking for that proof when it is reasonable given the circumstances.

-As Ontarians move to flatten the curve and eventually shift to the post-pandemic world, the landscape around personal emergency leave will change yet again.
-It makes sense for employers like you to consult with the back-office experts.
-With the right advice, you’ll be ready to adapt to a shifting employment landscape.
+As Ontarians move to flatten the curve and eventually shift to the post-pandemic world, the landscape around personal emergency is changing once again in 2022, and likely not for the last time.
+It makes sense for employers like you to consult with workforce solutions experts.
+With the right advice, you’ll be ready to adapt to an always-changing employment landscape.